JonaszJestem/partywall/README.md

 `/users/register` and
 `/users/login` endpoints.

-When user logs in, he receives access_token which should be attached to every request as header:
+When user logs in, he receives accessToken which should be attached to every request as header:
-`Authorization: Bearer <access_token>`
+`Authorization: Bearer <accessToken>`

 ##Endpoints
 - GET `/party`